 A loop device is a pseudo-device that makes a file accessible as a block device.
 Loop devices are often used for CD ISO images and floppy disc images.
 Mounting a file containing a filesystem via such a loop mount makes the files within that filesystem accessible.
 They appear in the mount point directory using following Linux commands.
 So, how do you mount an ISO image file under Linux?
 You need to use the mount commandas follows:

 Let us see all commands and examples in details.

 Procedure to mount ISO file/images under Linux

-1) You must login as a root user, if not root user then switch to root user using following command:
+First, you must login as a root user, if not root user then switch to root user using the su command:

 $ su -

 $ sudo -i